Wines

 Best Malbec Wine Food Pairings

-Malbec, with its rich and dark fruit flavours, often complemented by spicy and earthy notes, makes for a flexible accompaniment to a wide array of culinary creations:
+Malbec, with its rich and dark fruit flavours, often complemented by spicy and earthy notes, makes for a flexible accompaniment to a wide array of culinary creations.
+Let´s dive into some of the best Malbec food pairings:

 • Argentinian Asado: The quintessential pairing, this traditional barbecue with a variety of grilled meats echoes the robust nature of Malbec taste.